Wöhler BASF Young Talent Award

 2018

-in recognition of his outstanding research on the subject of "Extremely electron-rich phosphanes for activating strong bonds and small molecules".
+in recognition of his outstanding research on the topic of "Extremely electron-rich phosphines for the activation of strong bonds and small molecules".

 2016

-in recognition of his outstanding work in the field of bioinorganic chemistry, in particular on model systems for CO dehydrogenase and on hydrogen-generating enzymes.
+in recognition of his outstanding work in the field of bioinorganic chemistry, especially on model systems for CO dehydrogenase and on hydrogen-producing enzymes.

 2014

-in recognition of his outstanding work on iron and manganese half-sandwich compounds and their use in small molecule activation.
+in recognition of his outstanding work on iron and manganese half-sandwich compounds and their use in the activation of small molecules.

 2012